LINEAGE

 Lahiri Mahasaya

-Lahiri Mahasaya, born Shyama Charan Lahiri, was considered a householder, which meant that he married, had a family, and worked in a secular job while tending to his spiritual practices.
+Lahiri Mahasaya, born Shyama Charan Lahiri, was considered a householder, which meant that he was married, had a family, and worked in a secular job while also attending to his spiritual practices.
 Lahiri Mahasaya was also an enlightened spiritual teacher to an estimated 5,000 people.

 Lahiri Mahasaya worked during the day and attended to his family duties.
 At night, he met with Kriya Yoga students, teaching them and guiding them in the practices of Kriya Yoga.
 Speaking of his family, it was not until after he met Babaji and began teaching that he and his wife, Kashimoni Devi, had five children: two sons and three daughters.
 The title "Mahasaya" means "One who is broad-minded" or "Cosmic Conscious."
 This title was given to him by his devotees.

-Lahiri Mahasaya was not only broad-minded in a spiritual sense, but he was also broad-minded with an open and accepting attitude towards all religions.
+Lahiri Mahasaya was not only spiritually broad-minded, but he also had an open and accepting attitude towards all religions.
 During his time as a spiritual teacher, he initiated men and women of various spiritual traditions into Kriya Yoga.
 He believed it did not matter if one was a Hindu, Christian, Muslim, etc. If one followed any religion sincerely while living a noble life and practicing Kriya Yoga, one could "wake up spiritually" in this lifetime.

 Source: The Kriya Yoga Podcast about Lahiri Mahasaya – https://kriyayoga.podbean.com/e/lahiri-mahasaya-kriya-yoga-podcast-episode-1/